rosiemin/Contraceptive_Product_Forecast/README.md

 Based on this metrics table, across the board, the SARIMA performed the best for all the products and sites aggregated together.
 However, this is not the model of interest, but this is just an example of how the model would be chosen.

-### Individual Site/Product Models:
+### Individual Site-Product Models:

-** Note all metrics are based on the test set performance **
+**Note all metrics are based on the test set performance**
 | Forecast Model | RMSE | MAE  | MASE |
 |--------------- | ---- | ---  | ---- |
 |SARIMA | 22.18 | 6.50  | 1.04|
 |Holt-Winters | 3007.98 | 51.69  | 8.30 |
 |FB Prophet | 35.74 | 11.40 | 1.83 |

-These are the metrics from the individual site/product models when examining across all models.
-For information about individual test metrics, see [the `.csv` here]().
+These are the aggregated metrics from the individual site/product models when examining across all models.
+For information about individual test metrics, see [the `.csv` here](results/all_metrics.csv).
 Based on these results, across all three metrics, it seems like the basic SARIMA model did the best across the board, therefore the univariate models will all be predicted using SARIMA.

 [Back to Top](#Table-of-Contents)